 US figure skaters, former Russian world champions on board crashed plane

-The skaters, returning from a camp in Kansas, were among the 64 passengers on the plane that crashed after a midair collision with a US Army helicopter near Washington, DC.
+Former world champion couple Evgenia Shishkova and Vadim Naumov were on the US plane, Russian state media has confirmed.

-The United States figure skating body has confirmed that several skaters were on an American Airlines regional passenger plane that crashed near Reagan Washington National Airport in Virginia.
+The United States figure skating body has confirmed that several skaters were on an American Airlines regional passenger plane that crashed near Reagan Washington National Airport, located just outside Washington, DC in Virginia.

-The plane, with 64 passengers and crew, was en route to Washington, DC, from Wichita, Kansas, when it collided midair with a US Army helicopter late on Wednesday.
+The plane, with 64 passengers and crew, was en route to Washington, DC, from Wichita, Kansas, when it collided midair with a US Army Black Hawk helicopter late on Wednesday.

 Recommended Storieslist of 3 items